thanos-io/thanos/docs/quick-tutorial.md

     --http-address         0.0.0.0:19191          # HTTP endpoint for collecting metrics on the Compactor
 ```

 The compactor is not in the critical path of querying or data backup.
 It can either be run as a periodic batch job or be left running to always compact data as soon as possible.
 It is recommended to provide 100-300GB of local disk space for data processing.
-It is recommended to provide 100-300GB of local disk space for data processing.

 _NOTE: The compactor must be run as a **singleton** and must not run when manually modifying data in the bucket._